guaix-ucm/pyemir/doc/preliminaries/preliminaries.rst

 -----------------

-Here you can find the initial file structure with basic calibrations, required to start the data reduction with PyEmir.
+Here you can find the initial file structure with basic calibrations, required to start the data reduction with PyEmir, either in imaging or spectroscopic mode.

 Download the following file: `pyemir_initial_tree_v1.tgz
 <http://nartex.fis.ucm.es/data/pyemir/pyemir_initial_tree_v1.tgz>`_.